Translations

 Today's Life, Such As It Is

 Today is Saturday.
 The weather is cool and sunny.
-The red sky this morning will bring rain in a day or two.
+The red sky this morning indicated rain in a day or two.
 I arrived, three seconds early, for my 10 AM haircut appointment at Tony's Best Clips.
-Beforehand, I had hauled trash and the recycling.
-Six weeks had gone by, since my last haircut.
+Beforehand, I had hauled off the trash and recycling.
+Six weeks had gone by since my last haircut.
 (The 10/9/2021 article mentions it.)
 I'm glad to know that Tony and his folks are doing well.
 I needed that “best clips” haircut!

-My '06 Nissan Frontier got his second truck wash this month (on the 6th and today).
+My 2006 Nissan Frontier got his second truck wash this month (on the 6th and today).
 I filled his tank.
-I noticed that our '08 Honda Civic was parked at the Dollar General Store.
+Afterward, I noticed our 2008 Honda Civic parked at the Dollar General Store.
 In the store, I almost snuck up on Mrs. Appalachian Irishman!
 She caught me out of the corner of her eye.
 She didn't hear me walking, even with my “bionic” right foot!

 The Dollar General Store did not have sweatshirts in stock.
 I checked out with Mrs. Appalachian Irishman.
 The checkout clerk and I regaled each other about how a dollar ain't worth much these days.

-In the checkout line, the older man behind us wore a Vietnam War ball cap.
+In the checkout line, an older man behind us wore a Vietnam War ball cap.
 He and I conversed briefly.
-I shook his hand.
-I thanked him for his service, to this once-free and great nation.
-He and I both understood the reality of the “USSA Socialist Utopian Dream” that will awaken to the nightmare that is coming.
-I hope that this Vietnam War veteran does well.
-I hope that I see him again.
+I shook his hand and thanked him for his service to this once-free and great nation.
+He and I both understood the reality of the current “USSA socialist utopian dream,” which will awaken to become the coming nightmare.
+I hope that this Vietnam War veteran does well, and I hope I see him again.

 Conclusion

-It is now dark, at 5:42 PM, as I type this sentence.
+It is dark at 5:42 PM as I type this sentence.
 I'm glad that, as of 11/7/2021, we are finally off “govrmint” time!
-Molly (our ol' puppy) is ready to come inside.
+Molly (our “old puppy”) is ready to come inside.
 Supper is almost ready.

-I may not be able to publish another article on “Poly-ticks” today.
+I may not be able to publish the article about “Poly-ticks” today.
 I'll get to it.
 Please wait for it!

 No comments: